carvalho28/SHARESAFE/frontend/sharesafe-docs/docs/base/enc.md

 For safety purposes, the iv is generated randomly and is different for each file.

-The encryption however can be done in three different ways:
+The encryption, however, can be done in three different ways:

 - using a symmetric key chosen by the user;
 - using a symmetric key generated randomly;
-- using the [diffie-hellman](../extras/diffie-hell) key exchange algorithm.
+- using the [Diffie-Hellman](../extras/diffie-hell) key exchange algorithm.

 ## Random Symmetric Key